skule/bylaws/bylaw-1.md

 ## Conflicts of Interest
 1. The Speaker shall have the authority to bar Board members from voting on a motion where the Member has a conflict of interest.
-   1. Notwithstanding Section 4.6.7, the Speaker shall not bar the UTSU Representative from voting on any matter before the Board of Directors.
 1. It shall be out of order for the Board of Directors to vote on motions to approve its own non-essential expenses unless a non-essential expenses quota is approved at a General Meeting of the Society.
    1. Non-essential expenses include any food or recreational purchases which members of the Board or Council as a whole will have free and exclusive access to.
    1. A non-essential expenses quota specifies a maximum amount of money which the Board is able to use for non-essential expenses cumulatively until the quota expires.